Cyclone Gabrielle: Two Hawke’s Bay locations receive downgraded risk status from Council - NZ Herald

 After weeks of uncertainty, two areas previously classified as 2C as part of the cyclone risk and land zoning categorisations have now been downgraded to Category 1.

-Hawke’s Bay Regional Council (HBRC) announced on Tuesday that Meeanee/Awatoto in Napier and Omahu in Hastings have been released into Category 1 status, meaning property owners in these areas are now able to make decisions about rebuilding their properties and lives.
+Hawke’s Bay Regional Council (HBRC) announced on Tuesday that 2C areas in Meeanee/Awatoto in Napier and Omahu in Hastings have been released into Category 1 status, meaning property owners in these areas are now able to make decisions about rebuilding their properties and lives.

 HBRC said the reason for the downgrade was due to confirmation that stopbank breach repairs carried out at these locations had returned stopbanks to pre-cyclone status of about 1:100 year.